-This CNN video is on YouTube as Black Town Tawergha A Ghost Town After Ethnic Cleansing By NATO Rebels & NATO.
+This video is called Black Town Tawergha A Ghost Town After Ethnic Cleansing By NATO Rebels & NATO.

 From Human Rights Watch in the USA:

 Libya: Displaced People From Tawergha Barred From Return – Authorities Should Let Them Go Home Safely

 Tripoli — Libyan authorities should allow displaced residents of the city of Tawergha to return to their homes safely.
 Local authorities in Ajdabiya turned back a group of Tawerghans on June 25, 2013.
 Some had left Benghazi in a convoy of about 40 cars for Tawergha, 750 kilometers west, only to be barred passage in Ajdabiya, 150 kilometers from Benghazi.

 Tawerghans fled their hometown in August 2011 as armed fighters from the nearby city of Misrata approached.
 About 35,000 Tawerghans are dispersed across the country and have been prevented from returning by armed groups from Misrata.
 The Misrata groups accuse Tawerghans of fighting with pro-Gaddafi forces during the 2011 conflict and committing war crimes in Misrata.

 Whereas it is understandable that individuals in Misrata may want justice for crimes committed against them by individuals, that does not give them any right to block the right of return of displaced people to their homes, Human Rights Watch said.
 Widespread or systematic forced displacement carried out as a policy, as in this case, amounts to a crime against humanity.

 “An entire community is being held hostage to crimes allegedly committed by a few,” said Eric Goldstein, deputy Middle East and North Africa director at Human Rights Watch.
 “The onus is now on the government to end this collective punishment by ensuring that Tawerghans can exercise their right finally to return to their homes.”